Coming to Bosnia and Herzegovina for educational purposes

-Nationals of the following states may enter into Bosnia and Herzegovina with a passport or a valid identity card proving identity and citizenship of:
+Nationals of the following states may enter Bosnia and Herzegovina with a passport or a valid identity card proving their identity and citizenship without a visa:

 - Member State of the European Union

 - Albania, Andora, Montenegro, North Macedonia, Liechtenstein, Monaco, San Marino, Serbia, the Holy See, the Swiss Confederation, Turkey

 You can check whether your home country needs a visa to enter Bosnia and Herzegovina on the official website of the Ministry of Foreign Affairs of B&H. We recommend contacting the embassy or consulate of Bosnia and Herzegovina in your country for correct information.

 Below you can check if your home country has an official representation of Bosnia and Herzegovina (embassy or consulate) and, if not, which country your contact is.
 Blue pins show the country with the embassy or consulate of Bosnia and Herzegovina in that country.
 Red pins mark countries that don’t have an embassy or consulate of Bosnia and Herzegovina and connect your country’s representation.